hharryyf/codeforcepractice/README.md

 and do a query at time t'.
 Hence another dimention involved, the problem is changed to a 3 dimensional partial order problem, which can be done by using CDQ divide and conquer. https://vjudge.net/problem/CodeForces-848C

+289. Heroes of Making Magic III (diff=2700, range tree and math observation) The explaination is in the code. https://vjudge.net/problem/CodeForces-717F